PatrickJHess/Vol-3-Chap-1/_sources/Chapter_Highlights.md

    * an exercise asking you to calculate and plot spot and forward rates with data downloaded from the U.S. Treasury.
 4. *Python, Pandas, NumPy, and Financial Insights* summarizes the financial concepts and results.
 5. *Functions Imported By Basic Concepts Of Fixed Income* descries the functions imported from DropBox (*module_basic_concepts_fixed_income*)..

+## Background

+This chapter uses the Python libraries Pandas and NumPy.
+The basic usage of these libraries is detailed in two Notebooks: "[A Quick Introduction to Pandas](https://patrickjhess.github.io/Introduction-To-Python-For-Financial-Python/An_Introduction_To_Pandas.html)" reviews some basic concepts of Pandas, and "[A Quick Introduction to NumPy](https://patrickjhess.github.io/Introduction-To-Python-For-Financial-Python/An_Introduction_To_NumPy.html)" does the same for NumPy.
+These Notebooks are part of the introductory volume [Background Material: An Introduction to Python for Financial Python](https://patrickjhess.github.io/Introduction-To-Python-For-Financial-Python/intro.html).
+Portions of the volume will be cited throughout this chapter.
+Feel free to consult these materials as needed for greater